What is Satellite Internet?

 A Satellite in Space

 A geostationary orbit is what it's called.
 Satellites used in traditional satellite internet service (such as Viasat and HughesNet) hover roughly 22,000 miles above the Earth's surface near the equator.
 They spin with the planet, ensuring a continuous signal transmission.
-This enables a two-way data connection between your dish and the NOC, or network operations centre.
+This enables a two-way data connection between your dish and the NOC, or network operations center.

 Next-generation satellites from Starlink (SpaceX) and Project Kuiper (Amazon) are substantially closer to the Earth, orbiting at around 300 miles above the surface.
 Low-Earth orbit is where these satellites are launched (LEO).
 Next-generation satellites can give clients higher internet speeds and reduced latency than prior satellite internet services due to their closer proximity.
 However, because the satellites can't cover as much ground as geostationary satellites, thousands of Starlink satellites must cover the same area as two or three regular satellites.